shivamjha296/MEDICAL-NER/README.md

 ## Note

-The first time you run the application, it will download the Bio_ClinicalBERT model, which might take a few minutes depending on your internet connection.
+The first time you run the application, it will download the medical NER model, which might take a few minutes depending on your internet connection.